xIves/scientific_programming/README.md

 # --> Click on the "Fork" button at the top right of the page.
 # --> This will generate a fork (copy) of the repository in your GitHub account.

-# 2. On your local computer, use Git to clone your fork (creates a copy of the repository on your local computer):
+# 2. In VS Code -> Terminal clone your fork (creates a copy of the repository on your local computer):
 git clone git@github.com:YOUR-USERNAME/scientific_programming.git

 # --> Note that this is the SSH URL requiring an ssh key, not the HTTPS URL!

-# 3. In VS Code ...
+# 3. In VS Code -> Terminal ...

 # --> open the folder which include the cloned GitHub repository
 # --> open a Terminal to execute the Git commands below